google-research/scenic/scenic/projects/baselines/README.md

 | ViT-L/16            |     -    |  ImageNet-21K  |   -   |  [Link](https://storage.googleapis.com/scenic-bucket/baselines/ViT_L_16_ImageNet21k) |
 | ViT-AugReg-B/32     |     -    |  ImageNet-21K  |  79.1 |  [Link](https://storage.googleapis.com/vit_models/augreg/B_32-i21k-300ep-lr_0.001-aug_light1-wd_0.1-do_0.0-sd_0.0.npz) |
 | ViT-AugReg-B/16     |     -    |  ImageNet-21K  |  84.0 |  [Link](https://storage.googleapis.com/vit_models/augreg/B_16-i21k-300ep-lr_0.001-aug_medium1-wd_0.1-do_0.0-sd_0.0.npz) |

+*Note that 73.7 is the accuracy on ImageNet1k validation set, for a model that is trained for 90 epochs from scratch.
+The scores reported in [How to train your ViT?](https://arxiv.org/abs/2106.10270) paper for vanilla ViT (74.1) is with 300 epochs of pre-training on ImageNet1k followed by fine-tuning on ImageNet1k.

 The AugReg params can be directly loaded into a `train_state`: